GLOBAL MARKETS-Stocks, yields tumble after China pushes yuan lower again

 On Wednesday, the People’s Bank of China (PBOC) set the yuan’s midpoint rate weaker than Tuesday’s closing market rate, which had already fallen sharply after China devalued its currency by nearly 2 percent in a surprise move.

-The yuan’s spot value fell further after Beijing released July output and investment data, trading as low as 6.4510 to the dollar.
+The yuan’s spot value fell further after Beijing released July output and investment data, losing 1.8 percent to trade at 6.4390 to the dollar.
 It has fallen nearly 4 percent in two days.

-Sources told Reuters that the move to devalue reflects a growing clamour within Chinese government circles for a weaker yuan - perhaps up to 10 percent weaker - to help struggling exporters.

-MSCI’s broadest index of Asia-Pacific shares outside Japan hit a two-year low, closing down 1.75 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 2.1 percent to a two-year low.
+Stock markets from Australia to Singapore were a sea of red.

 Emerging market currencies from Indonesia to Brazil reeled as investors feared central banks could rush to weaken their own currencies in response to China’s move.